 The Prophet (PBUH) said: “Exchange gifts, strengthen your love of one another.”
 [At-Tirmizi]

-You may decide to have Nalima after Nikah on same, it is ok to do so.
+You may decide to have Nalima after Nikah ceremony on same, it is ok to do so.
 Maybe to save time, costs and travelling.
 The husband and wife should spend some time together after Nikah..then do the Walima.
 They do not need to consummate prior to Walima.
 This is a wrong concept that some people hold.

 Other traditions